toronto22/auto-web-java-selenium-cucumber/README.md

 - Click `New item`
 - Enter `valid name`, select `pipeline option` and click `ok`
 - In Project Configure page we scroll down to Pipeline section and select `Definition` field with `Pipeline Script from SCM` value
 - Select `SCM` field to `Git` value
-- Input our project git repository in to `Repository URL` (Example: https://github.com/toronto22/web-app-selenium-junit4-autotest.git)
+- Input our project git repository in to `Repository URL`
 - Select the valid Credential of our `Github account` //TODO How to add new Github credential to jenkins
 - Select `Branch Specifier` field with the branch you want to apply pipeline
 - With `Script Path` we can keep the `Jenkinsfile` value or change it if we move the Jenkinsfile to other folder
 - Click on `Save`